 Simon J. Knell.
 2016.
 National Galleries: The Art of Making Nations, Routledge, London.
 A global study of national galleries (or national museums of fine art) and of the role of these institutions in the construction of national art and nations.
 It rewrites the history of the development of national galleries in chapters 4 and 5, and discusses the often surprising practices used to construct histories of national and international art.
 Follow the link for full details of the book and access to an accepted manuscript version of chapter 1.

 Simon J. Knell.
 2016.
 ‘The gift of historical consciousness: museums, art and poverty’, in Viviane Gosselin and Phaedra Livingstone (eds) Museums and the Past: Constructing Historical Consciousness, University of British Columbia Press, Vancouver.
-[A study of social boundaries in Vancouver and the transgressions of museums and artists]
+A study which looks at the construction of historical consciousness in Vancouver, which considers the implications of the social boundaries present in the city and the transgressions of museums and artists.

 Simon J. Knell.
 2007.
 ‘The sustainability of geological mapmaking: the case of the Geological Survey of Great Britain, Earth Sciences History, 26(1), 13-29.
-[A short history of the political context of science]
+A short history of the political context of science.

 Simon J. Knell.
 2004 (1997).
 ‘Brighton, Albert George (1900-1988)’, New DNB.